calvintwr/express-routemagic/readme.md

 [![license](https://img.shields.io/npm/l/express-routemagic.svg?style=flat-square)](https://www.npmjs.com/package/express-routemagic)
 [![install size](https://badgen.net/packagephobia/install/express-routemagic?style=flat-square)](https://packagephobia.now.sh/result?p=express-routemagic)

->Route Magic is a simple and fast Nodejs module -- a routing "implement-and-forget" sugar that every app using the widely popular [Expressjs framework](https://github.com/expressjs/express) should have.
+>Route Magic is a simple and fast "implement-and-forget" routing module all Nodejs+Expressjs set ups should have.

 **Why?
 Because your routes folder structure is almost always your intended api URI structure, therefore it ought to be automatic, but it hasn't been.
 So Route Magic will do just that: invoke your routings based on file structure**.
 Drastically reduce unnecessary code -- keep your express app clean and simple, exactly like how it should be.
 This module has no dependencies.